catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

 Private cluster
 ###############

-As a security best practice, isolating Kubernetes clusters from internet access is one of the most desired features for enterprise users.
+As a security best practice, isolating Kubernetes clusters from Internet access is one of the most desired features for enterprise users.
 On Catalyst Cloud, all the public templates after our Beta release (from 10 September, 2019) will create private clusters by default.